deremer/Expressly/README.md

 **app** - The primary folder for the logic of the app.

-> * **app.js** - Creates the express app, executes the config functions, and binds the models and routes
+> * **app.js** - Creates the express app, executes the config functions, and mounts the models and routes
 > * **cluster.js** - Launches app.js as a cluster
 > * **start.js** - **Starts the app** by setting cluster.js to run forever